ogminor/devise-mfa/README.md

 With this extension enabled, the following is expected behaviour:

-* Users may go to _/MODEL/otp/token and enable their OTP state, they might be asked to provide their password again (and OTP token, if it's enabled)
+* Users may go to _/MODEL/otp/token and enable their OTP state.
+If OTP token enabled, it will be requested.
 * Once enabled they're shown an alphanumeric code (for manual provisioning) and a QR code, for automatic provisioning of their authetication device (for instance, Google Authenticator)
-* If config.otp_mandatory or model_instance.otp_mandatory, users will be required to enable, and provision, next time they successfully sign-in.

 ### Configuration Options